cloudquery/cloudquery/website/tables/oracle/oracle_loadbalancer_load_balancers.md

 # Table: oracle_loadbalancer_load_balancers

-This table shows data for Oracle Loadbalancer Load Balancers.
+This table shows data for Oracle Load Balancer Load Balancers.

 The composite primary key for this table is (**region**, **compartment_id**, **id**).